TobiOlajumoke/Poshem_AzureDevOps_Project/project-1.md

 - check the azure portal for the new created resource

+### Azure Kubernetes Service
+>refrence:

+- After setting up the main.tf and variable.tf

+- run a `terraform plan` if there is no error

+- run a `terraform apply`

+- type yes

+- check the azure portal for the new created resource

 ## Task 8 Create a Release Pipeline and create Three different stage for DEV, QA & Production